Note: This website was automatically translated, so some terms or nuances may not be completely accurate.

 - The Impact of Generative AI on the Creative Industries

-- The Present and Future Potential of Audio Media Revitalized by Digital Services
+- The Current State and Future Potential of Audio Media Revitalized by Digital Services

 This series introduces parts of the cover story content.
 Part 2, based on "The Present and Future Potential of Audio Media Revitalized by Digital Services," covers trends and utilization possibilities for audio media, primarily radio.